 The Nitty-Gritty of Hostel Life: An FAQ

-Right, now that you’ve got a gist of the hostel experience, I reckon you’ve probably got a handful more questions.
-Luckily, this is a full-power guide to hostel life with all the answers you’ll need.
+Right, now that you’ve got a gist of the hostel experience, I reckon you’ve probably got a handful more questions, especially if you’re staying in a hostel for the first time.
+Luckily, this is a full-power guide with all the answers you’ll need.

 That means I’m gonna answer your burning questions!
 So chill your beans, sit down what yo’ mama gave you, and listen up!